-Sukhothai Historical Park: A Photo Essay
+Sukhothai Historical Park: An Insider’s Guide

 (a prang is a tower with a conical shape and broad base that gets narrower towards the top – it’s meant to symbolize Mount Meru, a sacred mountain that stands in the center of the universe)

 Just a few hundred meters away from Wat Si Sawai, you’ll find the remnants of Wat Tra Phang Ngoen, a historical gem dating back to the 14th century.
 Despite its weathered appearance, this ancient chedi and viharn still hold significant cultural and religious value.
 Inside, you’ll discover a stuccoed image of the Buddha seated in the Bhumisparsha mudra.

 (the Bhumisparsha mudra depicts the Buddha touching the soil with his right hand – it’s meant to symbolize the liberation of the human spirit from worldly trappings and temptations)